Key Legal Documents that May Need to be Translated

 Last Updated On: November 11, 2022 by The Migration Translators

 Most people in Australia understand that anyone coming to Australia from somewhere where English is not the mother tongue will probably have to confront the issue of translating key legal documents.
 Even ordinary tourists may have to translate their driving licenses into English if their home licenses are not written in English.
 This is not just a requirement in Australia, as most countries insist that foreigners translate their licenses into the host language if they want to hire a car to drive around in.

-Of course, an ordinary tourist is unlikely to be searching for the services of a NAATI translation service provider just to get their driving license translated.
+Of course, an ordinary tourist is unlikely to be searching for the services of a translation service provider by a NAATI-certified translator just to get their driving license translated.
 They can apply for an international license before they leave home.
-International licenses are commonly translated into a number of the major world languages like French, German, Spanish, Japanese etc.
+International licenses are commonly translated into a number of the major world languages like French, German, Spanish, Japanese, etc.

-This is where the use of professional translation services in Australia, whether they are translation services in Melbourne, Sydney, Brisbane, Perth, Adelaide or any other major city, have a major role to play.
+This is where the use of professional translation services in Australia, whether they are translation services in Melbourne, Sydney, Brisbane, Perth, Adelaide, or any other major city, has a major role to play.
 In general, translated documents need to be translated by an authorized translator.
-In Australia that means a translator or translation agency that employs NAATI translators who have been accredited by the National Accreditation Authority for Translators and Interpreters.
+In Australia, that means a translator or translation agency that employs NAATI translators who have been accredited by the National Accreditation Authority for Translators and Interpreters.

 It’s not just visitors that may need to get key legal documents translated.
 Many businesses that have dealings with or business in Australia or wish to do business in Australia will no doubt find that supporting documentation and application forms are translated or at least completed in English.
 Examples include things like patents and copyright applications.
 Without these important documents being approved in Australia, there is a risk that both intellectual property and technological ideas could be copied at a financial loss to the rightful owner.